ember-learn/ember-blog/source/2019-12-20-ember-3-15-released.md

 as well as of the [template-only-glimmer-components](https://guides.emberjs.com/release/configuring-ember/optional-features/#toc_template-only-glimmer-components) optional feature the `{{partial}}` API in Ember no longer provides any unique benefits.
-Instead it has several downside including difficult to teach scoping rules and poor performance.
+Instead it has several downsides including difficult to teach scoping rules and poor performance.

 See the [deprecation guide for